kaymasse/orper-summer-school/README.md

 5. You should see the logo with your Thymio robot appear (do not click on it)

-6. Open your command line interface and run command: jupyter-notebooks This should open Jupyter Notebooks in your browser.
+6. Open your command line interface and run command: jupyter-notebook This should open Jupyter Notebooks in your browser.

 7. In Jupyter Notebooks, navigate to the code file "Move Thymio based on side tilt.ipynb" and open it.